1Hour design challenge

 Katie (UX designer)

-“Returning rate is the key point for the online program.
-How people communicate with current and new users.
-They don’t know where can they find the information because there are too many CTA buttons.
-Also, the mobile design has very limit space to show the information to the users, users don’t want to read all the information in one page.”
+“Returning rate is a key metric for the online program, reflecting how users engage with both new and existing customers.
+Users often struggle to find information because there are too many CTA buttons.
+Additionally, the mobile design offers very limited space to display content, and users do not want to read all the information on a single page.”

 -Focused on the conversion rate

-Given the short time, I took a quick approach to take current branding, website designs and broke it down to its fundamentals based on assumptions.
+Given the limited time, I took a rapid approach by analyzing the current branding and website designs, breaking them down into their fundamental elements based on assumptions.

-Applying an evidence-based methodology that involves users throughout the design process allows me to design a solution that is easier to understand without confusion.
+Applying an evidence-based methodology that involves users throughout the design process enables me to create solutions that are intuitive and easy to understand.

 Return Rate

-Based on my research, generally 30%-50% is considered a good returning customer rate.
+Based on my research, a returning customer rate of 30%–50% is generally considered good.

-During the user-research, I found people visit the online personal training program without the planning.
-The first user said she looked up the online pt program because the pt at the gym price was expensive which means if there was a huge price difference between pt at the gym and online pt, she might have joined the online program.
+During user research, I found that people often visit the online personal training program without prior planning.
+One user mentioned that she looked up the online program because gym-based personal training was too expensive.
+This suggests that if there is a significant price difference between gym PT and online PT, users are more likely to consider the online program.

 Make it short